-A Digital currency is digital money (no, really?!) or digital cash, whatever you like to call it.
+Digital currency is digital money (no, really?!) or digital cash, whatever you like to call it.
 It is not official money and it is not backed by any government.
 At least not yet.
 Actually, digital currency allows you to send money to anyone without a central bank or government.
-Today, there is a global battle among cryptocurrencies regarding which one will hit the stock market first – because none of them are on any official stock market for trading.
+Today, there is a global battle among cryptocurrencies regarding which one will hit the stock market first.
+You can not trade them is your next question?
+No, because none of them are on any official stock market for trading.

 Technically, cryptocurrencies are restricted entries in computer databases and unlike known currencies, they are not secured by people but by machines!
 It is not centralized or authorized like the money we use today because they are generated by the digital network.
-The decentralized control of each cryptocurrency works through a blockchain (oh, another fancy word, right), which is a public transaction database, functioning as a distributed ledger.
+The decentralized control of each cryptocurrency works through a blockchain… oh, another fancy word, right… And blockchain is a public transaction database, functioning as a distributed ledger.
 The primary function of a blockchain is, therefore, to certify transactions between people.

-The idea behind Digital Currency is simple: to have a fast, safe, direct, anonymous and globally accessible currency that has a controlled supply and is limited (by the network).
+The idea behind Digital Currency is rather simple: to have a fast, safe, direct, anonymous and globally accessible currency that has a controlled supply and is limited (by the network).
 Will we have this near-ideal currency at the end or will this idea be influenced by governments and politics?
 The near future will tell.